milkbottledude/woodlands-jb_tracker/README.md

 But after 2 arduous weeks, I finally managed to get a container, with chrome and chromedriver properly installed, up and running without any problems.
 That was a good day, felt super accomplished.

-### 1.4: Creating and Linking GCloud Bucket
+### 1.4: Setting up GCloud Bucket and Scheduler
-First I created the bucket in GCloud storage called 'frickubucket' (don't ask me about the name I made it at 2am on a Sunday morning), then added 2 folders.
+First I created the bucket 🪣 in GCloud storage called 'frickubucket' (don't ask me about the name I made it at 2am on a Sunday morning 😵‍💫), then added 2 folders 📁.
 One for pictures of the crossover before Singapore Woodlands Checkpoint called towardsbkesnapshot/, and the other for pictures of the crossover after the SG checkpoint and leading up to the JB customs.
 This folder was simply called snapshots/.

 insert pic herrererere

 Fig 1.6: Bucket and folders in GCloud storage

-Below are all the pictures that have accumulated in snapshots/ since I started the cloud scheduler in the 4th quarter of 2024, I can't quite remember the exact month.
+Below are all the pictures that have accumulated in snapshots/ since I started the cloud scheduler in November 2024 📸.

 As you can see all the filenames are formatted nicely as date_time_day.

+insert pic herrererere

-Fig 1.7: Picture files inside the snapshot/ folder
+Fig 1.7: jpeg files inside the snapshot/ folder

-The linking of the bucket and folders to the python code was already covered in Chapter 1.1, shld i cover more??????????????
+Of course, all the work prior would be useless if not for the GCloud Scheduler job running everything periodically 🔁.
+Here is it's configuration:

+insert sched pic here

+Fig 1.8: Scheduler job's configuration

+At the bottom, you can see the execution target type is set to `HTTP`.
+This is to tell the job that our code is a webscraping code that targets `HTTP`/`HTTPS` websites 🌐 (all standard Google website links start with either one or the other).

+At the top, you can see the job frequency, which controls the dates and times at which your code runs.

+Scraping the LTA website at a high frequency 📶 (eg: every 2, 5 or 10 minutes) may help pinpoint times of congestion more accurately, but it will also:

+ 1) take up more space in the Bucket folder, and
+ 2) mean that the code has to run more often in a short span of time.

+These make the process more computationally expensive and would lead to additional costs for me 💸😭.
+However, having too much time between web scrapes makes it hard to capture congestion trends.

+Finally I settled on what I think is a balanced time interval of 1 hour between scrapes, thats why the timestamps of the images in Fig 1.7 are all an hour from each other.

+This translates to a frequency configuration of `0 * * * *`, which is quite confusing if you are not familiar with the time-field formatting which GCloud Scheduler uses (like me at the start of this project).

+Here is a snippet from Google's Cloud scheduler guide 📝 to help you.

+insert time-format here

+Fig 1.9: Cloud Scheduler time-field formatting information

+That wraps up Chapter 1, let's move on to barely successful object detection in Chapter 2.

+## Chapter 2 - Object Detection
+### 2.1: OpenCV